MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Hands-on-Using-Event.md

 Before all the individual steps would be performed, please make sure that both the hardware and software are ready for the development.
 Read the chapter “2 Fundamental steps” of the previous 2 hands-on for more detail about it.

 # 2. Using Event
-The Zigbee application framework and its associated cluster code use the Zigbee Stack event mechanism to schedule events to run a piece of code at desired time interval.
+The Zigbee application framework and it's associated cluster code use the Zigbee Stack event mechanism to schedule events to run a piece of code at the desired time interval.
 At a high level, the event mechanism provides a central location where all periodic actions taken by the device can be activated and deactivated based on either some user input, an over-the-air command or device initialization.
-And it allows the Zigbee application framework to know precisely when the next action is going to occur on the device.
-This is extremely important for sleeping devices that need to know exactly when they must wake up to take some action or more importantly that they cannot go to sleep because some event is in progress.
-And use of the Zigbee event mechanism saves code and RAM, and works better with sleepy devices.
+It allows the Zigbee application framework to know precisely when the next action is going to occur on the device.
+This is extremely important for sleeping devices that need to know exactly when they must wake up to take some action, or more importantly that they can't go to sleep because some event is in progress.
+Another benefit of using the Zigbee event mechanism is RAM and Flash footprint reduction.

 The Zigbee application framework has two types of events: custom events and cluster events.
 Custom events are created by the Zigbee application framework user and can be used for any purpose within the application.
 Cluster events are specifically related to the cluster implementations in the Zigbee application framework's plugins.

 A custom event consists of two parts: The event function, called when the event fires, and the EmberEventControl struct, which is used to schedule the event.
-And the Zigbee application framework and AppBuilder provide a helpful interface for creating and adding custom events to your application.
+The Zigbee application framework and AppBuilder provide a helpful interface for creating and adding custom events to your application.

 **Step 1: Create a custom event**
-The AppBuilder provides manner to add any custom event to the application.
+The AppBuilder provides a manner to add any custom event to the application.
 Basically, two things need for this.
--   Event Controller – structure of the task
+-   Event Controller – structure of the Event
--   Event Handler – function on the task
+-   Event Handler – function on the Event

 Open the *AppBuilder* -> *Includes* tab.
 Add the custom event command ```ledBlinkingEventControl``` and callback ```ledBlinkingEventHandler``` to the *Event Configuration* window respectively.
-See figure below.
+See the figure below.
 <div align="center">
   <img src="files/ZB-Zigbee-Hands-on-Using-Event/custom_event_adding_in_AppBuilder.png">
 </div>